 The Arab translator Tariq in the short-lived Iraq War TV Series, Over There

 Meesh from Generation Kill is apparently this, but is so lackadaisical about it that his translations are consistently questioned.
+Then again, Meesh is more "the only guy we found who speaks English and Arabic and likes us well enough to take our money" and less "the professional translator".

 Giles, Wesley and Lorne know not only human languages, but a whole whack of demon ones as well.
 Of course, they generally use their skill in deciphering texts, not actually speaking it.